ignaciolista/portfolio/README.md

   * can perform manual functional and usability testing of web applications
   * gained hands-on experience by testing applications created for educational purposes

+ __Automation testing__
+  * can perform automated functional and usability testing of web applications
+  * gained hands-on experience by testing applications created for educational purposes mostly.

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
   * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data